The Phantom of the Opera (2004 film): Plot

 In 1870, a Parisian opera house prepares for the performance of the opera Hannibal, headed by soprano Carlotta Giudicelli.
 Theatre manager Monsieur Lefèvre plans to retire, leaving the building under the ownership of scrappers Richard Firmin and Gilles André, who introduce their patron, Viscount Raoul de Chagny.
 Carlotta refuses to perform due to being constantly tormented by the theatre's resident "Opera Ghost", who is said to live in the catacombs below.
-Facing the performance's cancellation, ballet mistress Madame Giry suggests that dancer Christine Daaé, Raoul's childhood sweetheart, stands in for Carlotta; she displays her singing talents and is a success on opening night.
+Facing the performance's cancellation, ballet mistress Madame Giry suggests that dancer Christine Daaé, Raoul's orphaned childhood sweetheart, stand in for Carlotta, who then demonstrates her outstanding singing talents and is a success on opening night.

-Christine tells her best friend Meg, Giry's daughter, that she is being coached by a tutor she calls the "Angel of Music", which had been sent by her late father following his passing.
+Christine tells her best friend Meg, Giry's daughter, that she is being coached by an "Angel of Music" sent by her late father following his passing.
 Christine reunites with Raoul and confides that she has been visited by the Angel, but he dismisses her story.
-That night, the masked Opera Ghost, better known as the "Phantom", appears before Christine in a mirror, leading her away to his underground lair.
-After the Phantom reveals a mannequin of Christine dressed in a wedding dress he made for her, Christine faints and sleeps in the lair.
+Soon after, the masked Opera Ghost, better known as the "Phantom" and revealed to be the Angel, appears before Christine in a mirror, leading her away to his underground lair.
+After the Phantom reveals a mannequin of Christine dressed in a wedding dress he made for her, she faints and is put asleep.

-Once Christine awakens and sees the Phantom, she removes his mask; he reacts violently and covers his face with his hand.
-After they have an understanding, the Phantom then returns Christine to the theatre unharmed but orders the managers to make her the lead in Il Muto, only for them to choose the returning Carlotta instead.
+Once Christine awakens and sees the Phantom, she curiously removes his mask; he reacts violently and covers his face with his hand.
+After the duo have an understanding, the Phantom returns Christine to the theatre unharmed but orders the managers to make her the lead in Il Muto, only for them to choose the returning Carlotta instead.
 During the performance, the Phantom switches Carlotta's throat spray, causing her to sing out of tune, and Christine replaces her.
 The Phantom then encounters the stagehand and hangs him from above the stage.
 Christine and Raoul flee to the roof, declaring their love for each other.
 The Phantom, now heartbroken after witnessing the scene, vows revenge.